devzeebo/gwt-runner/README.md

 All `given` clauses are executed first, then all `when` clauses, then all `then` clauses.

-The syntax of `definition` takes advantage of ES6's shorthand object literal syntax.
+The default syntax of `definition` takes advantage of ES6's shorthand object literal syntax.
 In reality, the object looks like this:
 ```js
 {